 "How much is it," we asked.
 "150.00," she answered.
 Perfect.
 She helped me to size it and then gave us the beautiful Tiffany's box and pouch to keep.

 It was around 3:30 in the afternoon.
 I needed a nap after our adventures in wedding ring shopping swapping but I knew we had to take care of this business.
-In teacher training, we had an assignment to throw out something that had strong memories attached to it and then to rewrite the story.
+I knew I had to throw out something that had strong memories attached to it and then to rewrite the story.
 Lord of the Rings here we come...

 It was cold outside but we went to Castle Island.

 We found the perfect spot for the ring toss...I didn't want to stand on the beach and toss it out to sea.
 We knew we needed to toss it from higher ground.
 As we were walking to the fence, my ankle twisted in a divot in the ground.
 I felt my nephew's presence as I was quickly lifted out of the divot and my ankle wasn't injured at all!
 And as we stood there looking out over the ocean, I could feel my nephew's presence and love.
 He died off the shore of Rhode Island almost two years ago to the day.
 It was time for me to let go of all that bound me to the pain and pathology of my family; to release myself to be free to fully engage in my marriage and be present in the present.
 Now I don't have a strong throwing arm by any stretch of the imagination.
 It was low tide.
 As I tossed the ring it flew end over end over end almost in slow motion and made it way beyond low tide and into the depths of the water.
 I wept and as we walked back to the car I knew that I took another step in freedom.